ahmedashraf0001/AhmedAshraf_QuantumBookstore/README.md

 # Quantum Bookstore System

-A simple online bookstore built in C# that manages different types of books and handles deliveries automatically.
+A simple online bookstore built in C# that manages different types of books and handles deliveries.

 ## What It Does